schollii/pypubsub/docs/usage/module_pub.rst

 Listeners that leak exceptions are typically burried deep into the stacktrace, and can cause an application to abort.
-The following may simplify the task of providing useful error messages from misbehaved listeners, without interrupting the application or even the Pypubsub send-message:
+The following may simplify the task of providing useful error messages from misbehaved listeners, without interrupting the application or even the PyPubSub send-message:

 .. autofunction::  getListenerExcHandler()
 .. autofunction::  setListenerExcHandler(handler)